The Secrets of the Pelvic Floor

 We’ve all probably once said: “I laughed so hard I nearly peed myself.”
 Well, for many women that isn’t a joke; it’s reality.
 According to the Agency for Healthcare Research and Quality, about 25 to 45% of women suffered from urinary incontinence (also known as leakage) at least once in the past year.

-There are a number of reasons for this.
-It can be caused by urinary tract infections or certain medicines, but the most common type of incontinence is called ‘stress incontinence,’ and happens when you laugh, cough, sneeze, jog, or do something that puts pressure on your bladder.
+The most common type of incontinence is called ‘stress incontinence,’ and happens when you laugh, cough, sneeze, jog, or do something that puts pressure on your bladder.
 The culprit?
 A little-known group of muscles called the pelvic floor.

 The pelvic floor is a group of muscles that attaches to the bones at the bottom of your pelvis.
 These muscles effectively form a hammock across the base of your pelvis that supports the internal organs above it.
 Having strong pelvic floor muscles gives you proper control over our bladder and bowels, but that’s not their only role.
 Strong pelvic floor muscles also improve sexual performance and orgasm, help stabilize the hip joints, and act as a lymphatic pump for the pelvis.
 You get the picture: They’re important.